salmonkarp/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+1. The software should work on any _mainstream OS_ platforms (Constraint-Platform-Independent).
+2. The software should work on a computer that has version `17` of Java (Constraint-Java-Version).
+3. The software should work without requiring an installer (Constraint-Portable).
+4. The software should not depend on your own remote server (Constraint-No-Remote-Server).
+5. The GUI should be usable (i.e., all functions can be used even if the user experience is not optimal) for, 1. resolutions 1280x720 and higher, and, 2. for screen scales 150% (Constraint-Screen-Resolution).
+6. The software should be able to be packaged into a single JAR file (Constraint-Single-File).
+7. The data should be stored locally and should be in a human editable text file (Constraint-Human-Editable-File).
+8. The file size of the product should not exceed 100MB (Constraint-File-Size).
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+9. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+10. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+11. The system should respond within two seconds for common operations such as querying, finding or sorting a large number of students (potentially hundreds).
+12. The system should be usable by a novice who has never been a Teaching Assistant before.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Public contact detail**: A contact detail that is meant to be shared with others
+* **MA1521**: Calculus for Computing course, containing typically hundreds of Y1 NUS students
-* **Tutor**: A teaching assistant who conducts tutorials for MA1521
+* **TA / Tutor**: A teaching assistant who conducts tutorials for MA1521
 * **Professor**: A professor who teaches MA1521, and oversees the tutors and the course management
 * **Student**: A student who is enrolled in MA1521, and attends tutorials conducted by tutors
 * **Assignment**: A piece of coursework that students need to submit for grading
 * **Attendance**: The state of being present in a certain tutorial session
+* **Student Credentials**: A student’s name, NUS student number, email address, tutorial group number, etc.

 --------------------------------------------------------------------------------------------------------------------